imcraze/collateral-damage-hpayload/README.md

 ## Disclaimer
 This fork is a **prototype** it isn't nearly finished and has incredibly messy code.
 Once I'm happy with it's base functionality I'll spend some time cleaning up the code.
-But just to clarify, as this is a prototype, a lot of features are not completely functional (most notably the *kernel module dumper*).
+But just to clarify, as this is a prototype, a lot of features are not completely functional (e.g: kernel module dumper cannot dump *ntoskrnl.exe* headers **yet**).

 ## Important Caveats